The Sleepy Time Gal: Production

 The Sleepy Time Gal was the third film directed by Christopher Munch, whose previous work included The Hours and Times (1991) and Color of a Brisk and Leaping Day (1996).
-Munch shot the film over a two-and-half year period, and he later told an interviewer the extended stop-and-start shooting schedule was dictated by the lack of finances.
+Munch shot the film over a two-and-a-half-year period, and he later told an interviewer the extended stop-and-start shooting schedule was dictated by the lack of finances.
 Munch said, "I didn't have a big enough chunk of money at any one point to do the whole thing.
 It really was held together by chewing gum and a lot of care."

 Munch also stated the inspiration for The Sleepy Time Gal was based on his mother's experience of giving birth to a baby girl out of wedlock and giving the infant away for adoption.
 But unlike the characters in his film, Munch made no attempt to actively locate his long-lost half-sister.

 Distribution

 The Sleepy Time Gal was first shown at the 2001 Sundance Film Festival.
 However, it was not acquired by a major distributor for theatrical release.
 Later that year, it was cited by the Village Voice in its annual survey of the year's best undistributed films.
 The film had a television premiere instead of a theatrical debut, with a debut broadcast on the Sundance Channel on March 29, 2002.

 After its television broadcast, The Sleepy Time Gal had several commercial theatrical screenings across the U.S.